-I write everyday—personal letters, letters to the editor, emails and texts, Facebook posts, poems, the occasional essay, no end of sarcastic snippets I keep in a jar, but far more than anything else I write novels.
-I’ve started and now finished twenty of the blasted things in the past twenty-five years.
+I write everyday—personal letters, letters to the editor, emails and texts, social media posts, poems, the occasional essay, no end of sarcastic snippets I keep in a jar, but far more than anything else I write novels.
+I’ve started and now finished more than twenty of the blasted things in the past forty years.
 And I probably have another twenty at some level of completion from a single page to well over a hundred pages.

 All in all I’m pretty fair at this novel writing business.
-I took to it in my youth like a bird to flight, and one might assume I’ve improved a bit after nearly forty years in the trenches.
+I took to it in my youth like a bird to flight, and one might assume I’ve improved a bit after all the years of scribbling.

 There’s also this—I suck at most everything else.
 Okay, sure, I do a few other things reasonably well—converse, read, travel, play tennis.
 And I do some things very well, at least on occasion, like parent and take life seriously, but way too often I lose patience and suck at parenting and ultimately I find the human race far too absurd to take too seriously for any length of time.